 I prayed for this child, and the Lord has granted me what I asked of him.
 So now I give him to the Lord.
 For his whole life he will be given over to the Lord.”
 (1 Samuel 1:27-28)

 Hi there — I’m Marcy and you probably know by now that I am the mommy in the story (and the “me” in Ben and Me).
-Our adoption of this precious baby boy changed my life and today Ben is a Lego-lovin’, rock climbin’, animal-obsessed 13 year old who dreams of some day becoming a veterinarian and applying to NASA.
+Our adoption of this precious baby boy changed my life and today Ben has gone from a Lego-lovin’, rock climbin’, animal-obsessed little boy who dreamt of some day becoming a veterinarian and applying to NASA to a graduate of our homeschool who is now considered a military career.
 His favorite school subjects are science and history.
 His least favorite subject is math.
 Therefore, my least favorite subject is math.

 We decided to homeschool Ben at the age of 3 when he taught himself how to read, and I was sure he was a genius (he’s not).
 By the time he started kindergarten, that didn’t matter because it was crystal clear that school would not be for him.
 He was never still, never quiet, and was reading several grades above his grade level.
 I could hear the kindergarten teacher in my head — Ben, sit down!
 Ben, be quiet!
 Ben, leave that alone!
 Ben!
 Honestly, I’ve spoken those words a few times myself!